 Tokyo Olympics: Mori to leave but gender issue remains

-Yoshiro Mori was expected to resign Friday as the president of the Tokyo Olympic organizing committee following sexist comments implying women talk too much.
+Yoshiro Mori resigned Friday as the president of the Tokyo Olympic organizing committee following sexist comments implying women talk too much.

+“As of today I will resign from the president's position,” he said to open an executive board and council meeting.
+The board was expected to pick his successor later on Friday.

-Mori's departure at an executive board meeting comes after more than a week of non-stop criticism about his remarks earlier this month.
+Mori's departure comes after more than a week of non-stop criticism about his remarks earlier this month.
 He initially apologized but refused to step away, which was followed by relentless pressure from television pundits, sponsors, and an on-line petition that drew 150,000 signatures.

 But it's not clear that his resignation will clear the air and return the focus to exactly how Tokyo can hold the Olympics in just over five months in the midst of a pandemic.